 under section 6 of this rule.

-(f) "Commission" means the Indiana utility regulatory commission.
+(g) "Commission" means the Indiana utility regulatory commission.

-(g) "Construction work in progress" or "CWIP" has the meaning set forth in 170 IAC 4-6-1(e).
+(h) "Construction work in progress" or "CWIP" has the meaning set forth in 170 IAC 4-6-1(e).

+(i) “Contingency” means a percentage applied to any given project’s estimated cost for the purpose of accounting for estimating errors or market conditions.

-(h) "Cutoff" or "cutoff date" means a specific date on which a value is determined for purposes of a proceeding under this rule.
+(j) "Cutoff" or "cutoff date" means a specific date on which a value is determined for purposes of a proceeding under this rule.

-(i) "Demand side management" or "DSM" has the meaning set forth in 170 IAC 4-8-1(e).
+(k) "Demand side management" or "DSM" has the meaning set forth in 170 IAC 4-8-1(e).

-(j) "Electing utility" means a utility that elects to file a case for a general rate change in accordance with this rule. under IC 8-1-2-42.7 and petitions seeking to use the:
+(l) "Electing utility" means a utility that elects to file a case for a general rate change in accordance with this ruleunder IC 8-1-2-42.7 and petitions seeking to use the:

 timeframe; or